 We believe that through encouragement and financial assistance, these deserving students will one day make a significant contribution to their communities.

-- Be the son/daughter of a customer with a primary residence in WPS territory, or the son/daughter of an employee of WPS.
+- Be the son/daughter of a customer whose primary residence (where the student attends high school) is in the WPS territory, or the son/daughter of an employee of WPS.